thisismars-x/KENDRICKLAMAR./README.md

 ## Introduction

 **KENDRICK.** is a fan-based game where players select either Kendrick Lamar or Drake and engage in battle.
-The goal is to default the other character to prove who the real GOAT is.
+The goal is to defeat the other character to prove who the real GOAT is.

 ## Features

 - Choose between Kendrick Lamar and Drake
-- Dynamic real time score records
+- Dynamic real-time score records
 - Interactive and engaging gameplay
 - High-quality graphics and sound effects